svg-utils/svgo-ll/docs/preset-next.md

 ## Plugins List

-The following plugins are included in `preset-next`, in the order that they're executed:
+The following plugins are included in `preset-next`, in the order that they are executed:

 - removeDoctype
 - removeXMLProcInst